SamuelGarrattIqa/katacoda/intro_to_ruby/irb.md

 Require library, supporting code
 `require 'securerandom'`{{execute}}

-Create unique id
+Create a unique id using it `SecureRandom.uuid`{{execute}}
-`SecureRandom.uuid`{{execute}}

-# Work with files
+# Working with files

 * Create file
 `File.write 'test.txt', 'TEST CONTENT'`{{execute}}
+You will see appear above in the editor.

 * Read from file
 `File.read 'test.txt'`{{execute}}

-* Create list of files
-`('a'..'f').to_a.each { |n| File.write "#{n}.txt", n }`{{execute}}
+* Create list of files (from a to f each ending with `.txt` and each having their letter as content) `('a'..'f').to_a.each { |n| File.write "#{n}.txt", n }`{{execute}}

-* Perform process on this list `Dir.glob('*.txt')`{{execute}}
+* Retrieve list of files matching regular expression `Dir.glob('*.txt')`{{execute}}

 These are just a few of the very basics.
 Ruby can be do a whole lot more.

 # Exit interactive session

-It's easy to exit this terminal at any time
+It's easy to exit this interactive terminal at any time with `exit`{{execute}}

-`exit`{{execute}}